e-picas/bash-library/README.md

     ### ERROR! ###########################################################
         Unable to find required library file 'path/to/bash-library.sh'!
-        Sent in 'current-file.sh' by 'username' - pwd is '...'
+        Sent in 'current-file.sh' line '0' by 'username' - pwd is '...'
     ######################################################################

 ### Developer documentation